Summer Farm Camp FAQs

 • Bug spray is recommended

-Please note: The farm is a buzzing ecosystem!
-We encourage daily tick checks and following these best practices.
+• Please note: The farm is a buzzing ecosystem!
+We encourage daily tick checks.

 What should I pack for my child to eat?

-To maintain a safe and inclusive environment, please send your camper with a nut-free snack and sack lunch daily.
-Please also send a labeled water bottle each day.
+To maintain a safe and inclusive environment, please send your camper with a nut-free snack and sack lunch each day.
+We have a snack break around 11:00 a.m. and lunch at noon.
+Please also send a labeled water bottle daily.
 Refrigerators and microwaves are not available.

 May I stroll the farm while waiting for my child?